Key Takeaways

 When it comes to raised decking planning permission, it’s always worth keeping your neighbours onside, especially as they have the right to disagree, and any valid reason for an objection could lead to your planning permission being denied.
 A potential objection could be if a raised deck overlooks their property and they feel that it impacts their privacy, for example.

-How to get Building Regulation Approval
+How to get Building Regulation Approval for Decking

 Major alterations or structural changes to a building, such as an extension, will always need to meet building regulations.
 Structures that need planning permission must also meet any relevant building regulations, and this can include decking that does not meet the permitted planning criteria.
 A raised deck or platform of a certain height, for example, might also be required to have suitable balustrade railings for safety.